variejs/docs/state.md

   - [Creating Sub Modules](#creating-submodules)
 - [Directory Structure](#directory-structure)

-Varie makes it easy to interact with state, with the power of Vuex.
+Varie makes use of the Vuex system the only difference is the registration of the stores.

 ## Creating Stores